 As technology continues to evolve, employees are moving away from the 9-5 desk mindset and want the option to dictate their own hours and work remotely.
 Surveys show that 40% of people say flexibility around working hours would convince them to stay in their jobs.

 With younger generations, this is even more prevalent.
-We can already see Gen Z, the generation following Millennials, look to pursue a number of projects and roles at the same time.
-As such we’ll see a rise in a more task-oriented working day rather than hours.
+We can already see Gen Z, the generation following Millennials, looking to pursue a number of projects and roles at the same time.
+As such, we’ll see a rise in a more task-oriented working day rather than hours.
 Getting ahead of the curve and transforming how people work will draw the most innovative and open talent.